floss-and-code/stripe-hackathon/FAQs.md

 Yes.
 All submissions will need to be submitted by one user.
 Please list your team by linking directly to their GitHub profiles (limited to 3 plus the repo owner).
 Keep in mind GitHub and Stripe credits will be only provided 1 per team.
 A GitHub swag coupon will be provided for all team members.

 ## Can I work as a team or with other people?
 We ALWAYS encourage collaboration when coding and building ideas.
 Feel free to work with others, help one another, and build together.
-Just remember your Action will need to be submitted by an individual.
+Just remember your project will need to be submitted by an individual.
 You will be judged as an individual, and prizes are for individuals.

 ## How many projects can I submit?
 There is a limit of one submission?

-## Can I submit an Action from an organization?
+## Can I submit a repository from an organization?
-An organization can submit a project, but prizes can only be sent to indivudal GitHub users.
+An organization repo can be submitted, but prizes can only be sent to indivudal GitHub users.

 ## If I have a question, or I’m stuck with my Project, who can I ask?
 Please reach out to the [github.community](https://github.community) or this repo for GitHub support.
 If you have Stripe, Supabase, or Vercel assistance please open a discussion in the https://github.com/thorwebdev/nextjs-subscription-payments repo.